 For about a year and a half now I've been talking about cognitive overload, what it means for patient safety, and steps clinical leaders can take to address it.
 During this time, I’ve been invited to speak on this topic at numerous nurse leadership events worldwide.
 I’ve come to see that this is a larger problem in hospitals than I realized when I set out on this journey; it is a problem people have been experiencing but they haven’t had a term for it.
 In fact, one audience member recently came up to me after I presented and said, “You’ve given a name to our pain.”

-If you’d like to learn more about clinician cognitive overload and how hospitals can address it, I invite you to visit our website where you can join the conversation.
+If you’d like to learn more about clinician cognitive overload and how hospitals can address it, I invite you to listen to Rhonda’s podcast where you can join the conversation.